1jour1vin

 Food and wine pairings

-Enjoy with quail stuffed with foie gras, mature Comté cheese, spiced orange carpaccio...
+Serve with a quail stuffed with foie gras, aged Comté cheese, spiced orange carpaccio...

 Bettane & Desseauve